liveahero-wiki/liveahero-wiki.github.io/_charas/tsuneaki.md

     **Additional information: Released by clearing the final episode of the event quest "Rakusai Travelouge".**

-    <p class="masked">He is an Onmyoji Hero belonging to the Japan Self-Defense Authorities.
+    <p><span class="masked">He is an Onmyoji Hero belonging to the Japan Self-Defense Authorities.
 He is in charge of handling cases that the bureau is not allowed to
     act on as a public institution, such as undercover investigations into certain organizations.
 Therefore, only a few bureaucrats in the
     Defense Bureau know the details of his affiliation and duties.
 The general public does not know that he is a hero, unless they are a total fanatic.
     Tsuneaki has taken over from his former mentor on Earth, and has acquired the knowledge and skills of an Onmyoji, even though he is an alien.
-He willingly becomes a pawn of the government and lives in the shadow, dreaming that one day a world that transcends the boundaries of race and position will be realized.</p>
+He willingly becomes a pawn of the government and lives in the shadow, dreaming that one day a world that transcends the boundaries of race and position will be realized.</span></p>

   extra_sprites: fg_tsuneaki_h01_skin2,fg_tsuneaki_h01_skin3,fg_tsuneaki_h01_skin4
 - stockId: 11402